jantsankhorloo/HDE-twitter-clone/README.md

 [HDE, Inc](https://www.hde.co.jp/en/) is a japanese B2B cloud security company with over 74% market share.
 I was an intern in their Cloud Research Product Development team.

+[Here](https://medium.com/@hdeglobalintern/jay-intern-life-and-6-weeks-in-tokyo-c3d2fdf9a6de) is a blog post I wrote about my internship and stay in Tokyo, Japan.
+It is posted on the company's Medium blogging website.

 ## Twitter Clone Objectives:

 - dont change user from nginx in /etc/nginx/nginx.conf